Jekwwer/markdown-docs-kit/CONTRIBUTING.md

-# Contributing to jekwwer/markdown-docs-kit
+# Contributing Guidelines

-Thank you for considering contributing to **markdown-docs-kit**!
+Thank you for considering contributing to **Jekwwer/markdown-docs-kit**!
 Contributions help me improve and maintain the quality of this project.
 Whether you're fixing a bug, proposing new features, or improving documentation, your efforts are greatly appreciated.